Piragi Recipe

 1/2 c sour cream

 4 1/2 c flour (this increased due to extra egg/sour cream...but not a clue how much.
-Keep track next time)
+Keep track next time...and next time happened and still didnt keep track...oops. possibly 766g of flour.
+Kept track on 6/20/25)

 1 packet yeast...or 2 tsp instant yeast (depends on which one you prefer)

-Tangzhoung (I do as extra not as part of original ingredients)
+Tangzhoung ingredients (I do as extra not as part of original ingredients)

 20g flour

-Mix eggs, sour cream, milk, salt and tbsp sugar with whisk.
-Mix in proofed yeast mixture.
-Put on dough hook and mix 4 cups of flour.
-Add tangzhoung.
-Keep adding flour by half cup until it starts to form a ball.
+Wisk eggs, sour cream, cooled milk, salt, and tbsp sugar.
+Combine proofed yeast mixture and butter with paddle.
+Put on dough hook and mix in 4 cups of flour.
+Once it is mixed, add tangzhoung and cardamon.
+Keep adding flour by half cup or less until it starts to form a ball.
 Turn out on board.
 Keep adding flour until you can handle the dough.
-You don't what to add too much flour, you do want your dough sticky.
+You don't what to add too much flour, you do want your dough sticky but able to be handled.

 Comments